 About Me

-I am a second-year PhD student in English at McGill University, advised by Richard Jean So.
+I am a third-year PhD student in English at McGill University, advised by Richard Jean So and co-advised by Miranda Hickman.
 Before that, I received two masters from the University of Texas at Austin, a M.S. in information and a M.A. in English.
+Some of my intellectual ancestors include Edward Said, Lauren Berlant, and Bert Dreyfus.

 I mainly work in digital humanities & cultural analytics with NLP methods, and spend most of my time thinking about how literary studies could uniquely contribute to AI research about language.
-I publish in a mix of NLP venues and humanities journals.
+I publish in a mix of NLP/ML conferences and humanities journals.

 Some research questions I am currently interested in include:

-2. Making use of the vast, high-quality, yet unexplored data produced by humanities departments to advance NLP research goals.
-I’m currently collecting a dataset of student essays to create the first literary & interpretive reasoning benchmark
+3. Making use of the vast, high-quality, yet unexplored data produced by humanities departments to advance NLP research goals.

 4. Leveraging archives of literary scholarship as a weighted knowledge base for author-based style transfer.

-I am open to collaborate.
+I am open to collaborate on anything above (and more).
 Please feel free to email me if you have similar research interests.

 Fun Fact About Me